Do I need a solicitor for my amicable divorce?

 There are advantages and disadvantages to monthly maintenance payments and a lump sum payment.
 Your divorce solicitor will advise you which option is best in your circumstances.
 Arrangements can be set out in a financial order so that no further financial claims can be made.

 My ex-spouse’s name is no longer on the mortgage.
 Does the house belong to me?

-Sometimes when couples divorce one partner remains in the house.
-The spouse who has left may have said they do not want the house and removed themselves from the mortgage.
+Sometimes when couples divorce, one partner remains in the house.
+The spouse who has left may have said they do not want the house and remove themselves from the mortgage.
 However, if this spouse is named on the property title deeds, they still have a stake in the property.

 How QualitySolicitors can help you

 Our specialist divorce solicitors can advise you whether you are in the early stage of considering divorce or you have decided you need a solicitor to represent you.

 We offer a free Initial Assessment and Ask the Legal Expert (45 minutes for £99), through to full representation.
 You will receive open, honest advice, so you are able to make the best decisions, knowing that your interests are protected both now and in the future.